kharesimran/GeoPythonWorkshop/README.md

 **Task 2.1: Labeling all the points as 'City_Name: Population_Rank'.**

- 1. Open the *Layer Properties Dialog Box* by double clicking the layer in the Layers Panel or:
-    *Right click on the layer in the Layers Panel -> Properties*
+ 1. Open the *Layer Properties Dialog Box* by double clicking the layer in the Layers Panel or *Right click on the layer in the Layers Panel -> Properties*.
  2. Enable the labels by navigating to Layers and selecting *Show labels for this layer*.

  3. Load and call the function `get_population_rank()` in the Expression tab.